Zhao-YHan/SRmdup/README.md

 # SRmdup
 ## Overview
-SRmdup is a read-level duplicate filtering method for Single-end low-coverage ancient human DNA.
+SRmdup is a read-level duplicate filtering method for Single-strand low-coverage ancient human DNA.

 This repository contains scripts for:
 1. read-level duplicate filtering of BAM files,